EcoDynForecast/FREC3004_EnvInformatics_Class/Module3_Lake_Ice_Phenology/Module3_Lake_Ice_Phenology_Student.md

 Now look at a preview of the data by just typing the data name (`ice_data`).
-The ‘doy’ in `ice_off_doy` stands for ‘day of year’ and is the day within the year where ice off occured.
+The ‘doy’ in `ice_off_doy` stands for ‘day of year’ and is the day within the year where ice off occurred.

 ``` r
 #INSERT CODE